soluble-io/soluble-mediatools/docs/video-detection-service.md

 path: blob/master/src
 source: Video/VideoAnalyzer.php

-The ==Video\VideoAnalyzer== service acts as a wrapper over ffmpeg and will analyze a video stream.
+The ==VideoAnalyzer service== acts as a wrapper over ffmpeg and will analyze a video stream.
 It does not query video metadata (like ffprobe or the `Video\VideoInfoReader`) but really reads the video to infer some characteristics (currently only interlace detection is implemented...).